stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ---
 title: Overview
-description: Help build the user owned internet by testing the latest builds for Stacks nodes, Stacks mining, Clarity smart contracts, and more.
+description: Learn more about the Stacks blockchain
 ---

 ## Introduction